junliu724515/org-analyzer/messages/data-dictionary.generate.md

 # flags.sobjects.summary

 The -s, --sobjects flag allows you to specify particular Salesforce objects (comma separated) to include in the operation, overriding the --include-all-managed flag if use.

+# flags.dir.summary

+Directory for saving outputs.

+# flags.start-object.summary

+Specifies the sObject to begin crawling through its relationships.